apache/cordova-docs/www/docs/en/6.x/guide/hybrid/plugins/index.md

 ## The JavaScript Interface

-The JavaScript provides the front-facing interface, making it perhaps the most important part of the plugin.
+The JavaScript interface provides the front-facing interface, making it perhaps the most important part of the plugin.
 You can structure your plugin's JavaScript however you like, but you need to call `cordova.exec` to communicate with the native platform, using the